 Have you finished your resume and are thinking, now what?

-Do you just send off your resume and wait for your phone to ring?
+Do you send off your resume and wait for your phone to ring?
+Nothing else?

 Well, you can wait as long as you like, but it probably won’t ring.
 Why?
 Because you forgot to include your cover letter!
 Or maybe you did include a cover letter or letter of intent, but it failed to impress the reader.

-A cover letter is what introduces the job applicant to the hiring manager or human resources specialist.
-This document is what piques a potential employer’s interest and encourages him or her to read the submitted resume and other supporting documents.
+A cover letter introduces the job applicant to the hiring manager or human resources specialist.
+This document must pique potential employers’ interest and encourage them to read your submitted resume and other supporting documents.

-A cover letter is your one and only opportunity to make a great first impression.
+A cover letter is your opportunity to make a great first impression.
 Therefore, you must invest the time and effort into crafting an appealing and convincing cover letter!

 What does a cover letter contain that makes it so crucial?